 Google has finally addressed this bug and was quick to roll out a fix to mitigate this issue.
 So the latest issue of Chrome is most likely to solve this bug if you’re someone who has been affected by this.

 Google Chrome is the undisputed leader in the browser market.
-With a nearly two-third share of the worldwide web browser market, Chrome is only strengthening its presence in the market as internet users are finding more options for the ease of internet browsing on Chrome as compared with other browsers.
-Apple’s Safari comes second with little over 15% browser market share while Microsoft IE – once the market leader – has almost lost all its charm and continue to crash, accounting just 2.2% of the worldwide web browser market.
+With a nearly two-thirds share of the worldwide web browser market, Chrome is only strengthening its presence in the market as internet users are finding more options for the ease of internet browsing on Chrome as compared with other browsers.
+Apple’s Safari comes second with a little over 15% browser market share while Microsoft IE – once the market leader – has almost lost all its charm and continues to crash, accounting for just 2.2% of the worldwide web browser market.